 Per its Form ADV paperwork filed with the SEC, Sequoia Financial Group does not have any disciplinary history.
 This includes any civil, regulatory or criminal actions involving either the firm or its employees or affiliates.
 For more information, visit the firm’s IAPD page.

-Truepoint, Inc. was founded in 1990 by Michael J. Chasnoff, the firm’s current CEO.
-It is 100% employee-owned and has two offices in Cincinnati.
+To close out our list of the 10 best financial advisors in Ohio, we have Truepoint, Inc. Founded in 1990 by Michael J. Chasnoff, the firm’s current CEO, the firm’s 100% employee-owned and has two offices in Cincinnati.

 Truepoint offers wealth management services, including financial planning, investment management, tax planning, risk management and estate planning services to clients with an account minimum of $3 million.
 Those with more than $20 million in investable assets also have access to family office services.
 For clients with smaller accounts, the firm offers services through its financial planning-focused subsidiary Commas, which has no account minimum.
 It also works with institutional investors.

 Truepoint primarily provides discretionary account management, meaning the client is responsible for signing off on all portfolio decisions.
 However, it does make some exceptions.

 Truepoint discounts active investing, in which people attempt to time the market, and instead believes in long-term investment strategies that utilize low-cost funds and smart rebalancing to achieve returns.

 Truepoint attempts to build portfolios in which the overall volatility is less than the sum of the individual investments.
 The firm recommends securities across the board, but most frequently uses individual equity securities, mutual funds, ETFs, fixed income securities, options and private funds/illiquid investments in client portfolios.